FlatLang/Flat/README.md

 ### This repository is _DEPRECATED_.

+Because I had started this project over a decade ago when I was 16 and very early in my programming experience, the code in this repository is mostly terrible spaghetti code.
+It does not reflect the stability of and/or the aspired architecture of the Flat language project.
+If you find the code repulsive, you can join me in shaming myself for writing such awful code that I have to frequently debug through to keep a stable build and make any form of steady progress.

 ...however, this repository is still under active development because it is the only current working compiler.
 The compiler is currently being rewritten into several different modules, written in the Flat language itself:

 * [Flat-Compiler](https://github.com/FlatLang/Flat-Compiler) - Includes all of the front-end/middle-end/back-end compiler components and utilities and provides the CLI for compiling Flat code